bfasenfest/midi-timing-panel/README.md

 ## TODO
 - [X] Create function in Premiere.jsx to handle create markers from time and duration input from panel
-- [ ] Add in midi-timing library to parse midi into json with absolute times
+- [X] Add in midi-timing library to parse midi into json with absolute times
-- [ ] Add function inside index to parse through json and run the add marker function for each note.
+- [X] Add function inside index to parse through json and run the add marker function for each note.
+- [ ] Make better / more informative GUI with more control over the input

 ## Setup